Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

       occurrences.
     * #attr_value:<entity>:<id># - a single custom attribute value.
 Specify the entity name (event (=sample) or occurrence) plus the custom attribute ID as parameters.
-    * #status_icons# - icons representing the record status, confidential, sensitive and zero_abundance status of the record.
     * #data_cleaner_icons# - icons representing the results of data cleaner rule checks.
+    * #datasource_code# - outputs the website and survey ID, with tooltips to show the website and survey dataset name.
     * #event_date# - event (sample) date or date range.
-    * #higher_geography:<type>:<field># - provides the value of a field from one of the associated higher geography locations.
-Specify the location type term you want to retrieve in `<type>` (e.g. "Country") and the field name to retrieve in `<field>`, one of `id`, `name`, `code`.
+    * #higher_geography:<type>:<field>:<format># - provides the value of a field from one of the associated higher geography locations.
+The following parameter options are
+      available:
+      * With no additional parameters, provides all available higher geography data.
+      * With the first `<type>` parameter set to the location type term you want to retrieve (e.g. "Country") to provide all field values for that location type (i.e. the `id`, `name`, `code` and `type`).
+      * Additionally provide a second `<field>` parameter to limit the response for the chosen type to a single field.
+This must be one of `id`, `name`, `code` or `type`.
+      * The output will be formatted as readable text unless the optional third `<format>` parameter is set to `json` in which case JSON is returned.
     * #locality# - a summary of location information including the given location name and a list of higher geography locations.
     * #lat_lon# - a formatted latitude and longitude value.
-    * #datasource_code# - outputs the website and survey ID, with tooltips to show the website and survey dataset name.
+    * #null_if_zero:<field># - returns the field value, unless 0 when will be treated as null.
+    * #status_icons# - icons representing the record status, confidential, sensitive and zero_abundance status of the record.
+    * Path to an aggregation's output when using aggregated data.

+  When defining the path to a field in the Elasticsearch document, if the path contains aggregation buckets which holds an array, the index of the required bucket can be inserted in the path, for example `by_group.buckets.0.species_count.value`.
+Or, instead of an index a filter on the bucket contents can be used to select an item at any index by putting a key=value pair in square brackets, e.g.
+  `by_group.buckets.[key=flowering plant].species_count.value`.

-  * agg - name of the aggregation whose output is to be displayed in this column when using the `autoAggregationTable` aggregation option.
-Specify the value "doc_count" to use the count of documents in this row's bucket.
+  * agg - name of the aggregation whose output is to be displayed in this column when using the `autoAggregationTable` aggregation option. ****Specify the value "doc_count" to use the count of documents in this row's bucket.*****

   * path - where fields are nested in the document response, it may be cleaner to set the field to the path to where to find the field in the document in this option.
 So, rather than set the field to `fieldlist.hits.hits.0._source.my_count_agg.value` for